- Cryptococcal and Candida endocarditis (in addition to amphotericin B).

 No data.
 Breast feeding during flucytosine therapy not recommended because of concern for potential adverse effects.

-- 5-FC may be considered in combination with amphotericin (and surgery) in the treatment of candidal endocarditis.
+- May be considered in combination with amphotericin (and surgery) in the treatment of candidal endocarditis.

-- Flucytosine should never be used alone due to the rapid development of resistance, with the exception of candiduria.
+- Flucytosine should never be used as monotherapy due to the rapid development of resistance, with the exception of candiduria without systemic infection.

 - Yao ZW et al: Comparison of flucytosine and fluconazole combined with amphotericin B for the treatment of HIV-associated cryptococcal meningitis: a systematic review and meta-analysis.
 Eur J Clin Microbiol Infect Dis Feb 20 [PMID:24550039]